 Up there with one of Perth's best walks, don’t miss a step of the magnificent Law Walk by kicking off at the UWA Boat Shed.
 Walk towards the city before crossing Mounts Bay Road and heading up the steps where the Matilda Bay stretch of apartments end and Kings Park begins.
 Known to locals as “the rollercoaster” for its continuous ups and downs, the walk’s vistas of the Swan River and the CBD make the cardio blast worthwhile.

 The UWA Boat Shed features again as a great start point to the Matilda Bay Reserve Walk, but this time, head in the opposite direction.
 Take in iconic spots like the Matilda Bay Tearooms, Jo Jo’s cafe perched on the Nedlands Bath Marina jetty and well-loved yacht clubs.
 Take a detour off the path to check out Pelican Point lookout and if it’s a warm day, pack your bathers and bombie off the end of a jetty.

-Take in the city skyline and coastal aspects from the beautiful Zamia Trail, definitely one of Perth's best walks.
+Take in the city skyline and coastal aspects from the beautiful Zamia Trail in Bold Park, definitely one of Perth's best walks.
 Hike over 5km of undulating terrain, starting and finishing at the top of Reabold Hill, which is the highest natural point along the metropolitan coastline.

 Start off at Crown Perth and head along the sparkling Swan River towards the Windan Bridge on this Burswood Loop Trail.
 Head over the bridge and check out the European vibe of Claisebrook Cove.
 Cross Trafalgar Bridge and head towards the Causeway, but make sure to stop off at Heirisson Island and try to spot one of the grey kangaroos that live there.
 Head back along the riverfront to your start point while planning where to knock back your well-deserved cup of joe (or wine) on the way home.